AndyMortey/Customer-Churn-Predictor/README.md

 ├── README.md  &nbsp;&nbsp;&nbsp;  Project README file

 └── requirements.txt  &nbsp;&nbsp;&nbsp; Python dependencies

 ## Pages

 ### Home Page

-* Introduction to the application and its features.
+- Introduction to the application and its features.
-* Navigation to other pages.
+- Navigation to other pages.

 ### Data Page

-* Upload and explore datasets.
+- Upload and explore datasets.
-* Visualize data distributions and relationships.
+- Visualize data distributions and relationships.

+### Dashboard Page

+- Detailed dashboards displaying model performance and data insights.
+- Interactive visualizations and reports.

 ### Prediction Page

-* Input data for predictions.
+- Input data for predictions.
-* Display prediction results from the machine learning model.
+- Display prediction results from the machine learning model.

 ### History Page

-* View and manage historical predictions.
+- View and manage historical predictions.
-* Analyze past predictions for trends and accuracy.
+- Analyze past predictions for trends and accuracy.
-### Dashboard Page
-* Detailed dashboards displaying model performance and data insights.
-* Interactive visualizations and reports.

 ### Models Used

-* Logistic Regression Model
+- Logistic Regression Model
-* Gradient Boosting Model
+- Gradient Boosting Model

 ## Resources

-* The article published on medium can be accessed via this
+- The article published on Medium can be accessed via [this link](#).
-* The App
+- The App can be accessed [here](#).

 ## Appreciation

 I highly recommend Azubi Africa for their comprehensive and effective programs.
-Read More articles about [Azubi Africa here](https://medium.com/@azubiafrica) and take a few minutes to visit this link to learn more about Azubi Africa life-changing [programs](https://bit.ly/41CGCwK)
+Read more articles about [Azubi Africa here](https://medium.com/@azubiafrica) and take a few minutes to visit this link to learn more about Azubi Africa life-changing [programs](https://bit.ly/41CGCwK).

 ## Tags

 [Azubi Data Science](https://bit.ly/3ARq742)